nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## **2. Quick start**

-2.1 Ensure you have Java `11` or above installed in your Computer.
+Step 1: Ensure you have Java `11` or above installed in your Computer.

-2.2 Download the latest `sprint.jar` from [here](https://github.com/AY2223S2-CS2103T-T13-3/tp/releases/tag/v1.3).
+Step 2: Download the latest `sprint.jar` from [here](https://github.com/AY2223S2-CS2103T-T13-3/tp/releases/tag/v1.3).

-2.3 Copy the file to the folder you want to use as the _home folder_ for your sprINT application.
+Step 3: Copy the file to the folder you want to use as the _home folder_ for your sprINT application.

-2.4 Open a command terminal, enter `cd` to the folder you put the jar file in, and use the `java -jar sprINT.jar` command to run the application.<br>
+Step 4: Open a command terminal, enter `cd` to the folder you put the jar file in, and use the `java -jar sprINT.jar` command to run the application.<br>

 A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data already.<br>
 ![Ui](images/Ui.png)

-2.5 Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+Step 5: Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
 Some example commands you can try: